LiquidPlayer/LiquidCore/LiquidCoreAndroid/README.md

 service.start();
 ```

-The service URI can either refer to a server URL or a local Android resource (e.g. `android.resource://com.example.myapp/raw/some_js_file`, where `some_js_file.js` resides in `res/raw/some_js_file.js` -- note that the `.js` is omitted from the URI when using an Android resource).
-LiquidCore is designed to primarily use remote URLs, as dynamic updates are an important value proposition, but local resources are supported for both debugging and/or backup (e.g. as a factory preset if the network is not available).
+The service URI can either refer to a server URL or a local Android resource.
+LiquidCore is designed to primarily use remote URLs, as dynamic updates are an important value proposition, but local resources are also supported.
+For example, `android.resource://com.example.myapp/raw/some_js_file`, where `some_js_file.js` resides in `res/raw/some_js_file.js` (note that the `.js` is omitted from the URI when using an Android resource).

 A micro service can communicate with the host app once the Node.js environment is set up.
 This can be determined by adding a `ServiceStartListener` in the `MicroService` constructor: